OIG Exclusion List

 - Waiting for OIG’s decision.
 This process may last up to 120 days.
 If the OIG decides to deny the request for reinstatement, excluded individuals or entities may reapply after a year.

-Reinstatement of excluded entities and individuals is NOT an automatic process once the specified period of an exclusion ends.
+OIG exclusion list reinstatement of excluded entities and individuals is NOT an automatic process once the specified period of an exclusion ends.
 At the end of OIG exclusion term, excluded individuals or entities have to apply for reinstatement and receive an authorized notice from OIG that the request was granted.
 Only then excluded individuals or entities will be able to participate in all federal healthcare programs.
 Also, if providers are excluded separately at a State exclusion authority, they have to apply separately for reinstatement there.
-The OIG reinstatement is not the same as reinstatement by or at a State Medicaid exclusion authority.Screen against LEIE, SAM.gov and state exclusion lists with the help of exclusion screening solution and prevent huge delays and potential fines.
+The OIG exclusion list reinstatement is not the same as reinstatement by or at a State Medicaid exclusion authority.Screen against LEIE, SAM.gov and state exclusion lists with the help of exclusion screening solution and prevent huge delays and potential fines.

 OIG Exclusion Effects